phxql/argon2-jvm/README.md

-# Argon2 Bindings for the JVM
+# Argon2 Binding for the JVM

 This is a JVM binding for [Argon2](https://github.com/P-H-C/phc-winner-argon2).